Frequently Asked Questions (FAQs)

 Winstedt has a close-knit and supportive community of diverse students who are are engaged in activities, both within and outside of the school, including theatre productions, sports teams, and musical groups.

 Our academic programme was developed for students with an average IQ and above, who do not require one-to-one or shadow support in the classroom.
+We also launched in 2021, our Curie-Einstein Program for twice exceptional students that must meet a minimum IQ level to qualify as "gifted" and be admitted into the Programme.

 Our students range from exceptionally gifted to those needing some support in the classroom.
 For students with learning difficulties, the most common include: Dyslexia, ADHD, Dyspraxia, mild (high-functioning) ASD and academic anxiety.